 Gemma has a busy employment law practice and has amassed a wealth of experience in the full range of employment and discrimination law matters.
-She regularly appears in both Employment Tribunals and the Employment Appeals Tribunal in cases concerning discrimination, unfair / wrongful dismissal, redundancy, equal pay, unlawful deductions of wages, working time regulations, whistle blowing and TUPE Regulations.
+She has achieved success in the Court of Appeal and regularly appears in both Employment Tribunals and the Employment Appeals Tribunal in cases concerning discrimination, unfair / wrongful dismissal, redundancy, equal pay, unlawful deductions of wages, working time regulations, whistle blowing and TUPE Regulations.

 Gemma graduated from Oxford University with a degree in Philosophy, Politics and Economics before qualifying for the Bar and undertaking pupillage in London.

 “Good in tribunal and also excellent at dealing with clients.”

 “Always on top of the commercial aspects of claims and knows the case inside-out.”

 “Tenacious in cross-examination.”
 “I was very impressed by her advocacy skills and her strong approach when putting forward the client’s case.”

 “Knows her brief and owns the hearing bundle.”

 “A persuasive advocate.
 She is always fully prepared and establishes good rapport with clients very quickly.
 Her legal knowledge and strategy is always spot on.”
 “Really user-friendly.”

 “She’s a very impressive, skilled advocate with excellent interpersonal skills.”
 “She demonstrated her impressive abilities in employment law, together with commercial acumen.
 I would recommend her highly.”